tmtsoftware/csw/docs/src/main/technical/location/location-server.md

     1. On receiving track request, location server internally subscribes to the `replicator` using `Service` key as explained in previous section and generates stream of `TrackingEvent`

-    1. Server then maps this stream of `TrackingEvent` to [Websocket] ($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/http/LocationWebsocketHandler.scala)
+    1. Server then maps this stream of `TrackingEvent` to [Websocket]($github.base_url$/csw-location/csw-location-server/src/main/scala/csw/location/server/http/LocationStreamRequestHandler.scala)

     1. Server also keeps sending `ServerSentEvent.heartbeat` every `2 seconds` to keep connection alive